 |Position:||Assistant Director of Academic Support|

-As the Learning Services Coordinator, Howard oversees and manages the Tutoring Program, both hiring, training and scheduling all part-time tutors.
-She also assists in the management of the Mentoring and Transition Programs and the mentor staff.
-Howard uses the NCAA FLAG/GRO model to assess and assist all at-risk student-athletes as part of the Mentoring Program.
-She currently works with at-risk student-athletes on a weekly basis, providing structured and objective skill instruction and study sessions.
+As the Assistant Director of Academic Support, Howard assists in the oversight of the educational development of 240 student-athletes as she oversees and manages the day-to-day operations of SASSO which includes a robust mentoring & transition program, tutoring program, study hall, summer bridge program, and learning specialist services.
+She serves as the campus SAAC advisor and is the director of student-athlete development programming, including the scheduling and implementation of speakers, workshops, bystander training and APPLE Team programming.
+She works collaboratively with the athletic training room to create and implement mental health education training for all student-athletes, coaches and department staff.
+Serving as the Learning Specialist for SASSO, Howard works as the department liaison for Disabilty Services and coordinates all assessments and accommodations for student-athletes with learning disabilities.
+Additionally, she works with at-risk student-athletes on a weekly basis, providing structured and objective skill instruction and study sessions.
 She also provides counseling to student-athletes in the areas of course enrollment, major selection, university requirements and progress towards graduation requirements.
-Howard is developing a stronger, more skill-instruction based, Mentoring Program in conjunction with monthly workshops available for all student-athletes.
+Howard has developed a stronger, more skill-instruction based, Mentoring Program in conjunction with monthly workshops available for all student-athletes.
 She created and implemented the first Summer Bridge Program in 2011 for the incoming UMKC student-athletes.
-Additionally, Howard serves as a liaison to many on-campus resources including the Math and Science Tutoring and the Writing Studio.
-She works closely with these resources to provide strong academic support for all UMKC student-athletes.
+Additionally, Howard serves as a liaison to many on-campus resources including the Math and Science Tutoring, SI and the Writing Studio.

 During the 2010-11 school year, Howard served as an Academic Specialist and an Academic Mentor for SASSO.
 During this time she mentored and tutored individual at-risk student-athletes by tracking academic progress on a weekly basis.
 She provided them with weekly skill instruction including test taking, note taking and organizational skills.
 She created the Mentor Manual and handbook in addition to enhancing the Tutoring Manual.
 She also initiated and implemented academic success workshops open to all student-athletes.